 - Written Exam (20%).
 This is designed to confirm the both the typical qualities and knowledge of a trainer and understanding of what was taught at the seminar.

 Based on 1,000 points scoring, the award of a FIDE Trainer title requires a score of 800, FIDE Instructor a score of 600, National Instructor a score of 400 and a Developmental Instructor a score of 200.

 The examiners are given up to a 50 points discretion for possible title upgrades on a case by case basis under exceptional circumstances.

 Scoring by the examiners will take up to two weeks with the results published on TRG website after review by both the Exam Panel and the TRG Council.

-Results are final and also interim as are subject to approval by the FIDE Council at its quarterly meeting and any appeal submitted to the TRG Secretary will be a report for their decision.
+Results are final and also interim as are subject to approval by the FIDE Council at its quarterly meeting and any appeal submitted to the TRG Secretary will be considered to be a report for their final decision.